 The Hobbit is the tale of Bilbo Baggins and his adventures with Gandalf and a band of dwarves to reclaim their homeland from the dragon Smaug.

-In it, we’re introduced to Gollum for the very first time with Tolkien’s famous “Riddles in the Dark.”
+It features the first introduction to Gollum with Tolkien’s famous “Riddles in the Dark.”

 2. The Fellowship of the Ring